ralphbartley/CV/README.md

 **The Spread Eagle Pub, Fuller's** (June '19 - Nov '19)
 _Cellarman and Bar Staff_
-  - Maintained high quality cellaring practices for serving cask ale and worked as a compassionate team member in a large pub's busy environment.
+  - Used communication to be a compassionate team member in a large pub's busy environment.

 **Self-employed** (Oct '18 - June '19)
 _Dog Training and Boarding_
   - Successfully developed a client base with diverse needs using empathy by teaching owners the approach that I develop after spending time with each of their dogs.
-  - Consistently received enthusiastic feedback from clients about the behavioural improvement of their dogs.
+  - Consistently received enthusiastic feedback from clients about positive results.

 **Sambrook's Brewery** (June '15 - Oct '18)
 _Brewery Operations Manager_